Matt-DESTROYER/Matt-DESTROYER/README.md

 - 👋 Hi, I’m @Matt-DESTROYER
-- 🌱 I’m currently learning/experience with JavaScript, C++, Shaders, C#, Visual C#, Unity C#, Java, Python and Visual Basic.
+- I’m currently learning/experienced with JavaScript, C++, Shaders, C#, Visual C#, Unity C#, Java, Python and Visual Basic.
+- (Some of my repositories are outdated or old, meaning they were made when I was new to programming)
 - 📫 Reach me at: mattdestroyerpro@gmail.com